2026 FIFA World Cup Prize Money: How Much Will the Champions Really Earn?

 💵 2026 World Cup Prize Money in Other Currencies

-The total financial contribution for the 2026 FIFA World Cup has climbed to a record $727 million.
+The total financial distribution for the 2026 FIFA World Cup stands at $871 million.
 But what does that figure mean in your local currency?

 CurrencyWinner PrizeTotal Prize